-This Privacy Policy is to inform you about how we process personal data in connection with our activities and operations, including our website under the domain name.
-In particular, we will inform you about why, how and where we process which personal data.
-We will also inform you about the rights of the individuals whose data we process.
+With this privacy policy, we provide information on the processing of personal data in connection with our activities and operations, including our website under the domain name riwers.io.
+In particular, we provide information on what personal data we process, for what purpose, how, and where.
+We also provide information on the rights of individuals whose data we process.

-We are subject to Swiss law and any applicable foreign law, in particular that of the European Union (EU) with the European General Data Protection Regulation (GDPR).
+We are subject to Swiss law and any applicable foreign law, such as that of the European Union (EU) with the European General Data Protection Regulation (GDPR).

-In a decision dated July 26, 2000, the European Commission recognized that Swiss data protection law ensures adequate data protection.
-In a report dated January 15, 2024, the European Commission confirmed this adequacy decision.
+The European Commission recognized with Decision of 26 July 2000 that Swiss data protection law ensures an adequate level of data protection.
+With Report of 15 January 2024, the European Commission confirmed this adequacy decision.

 Table of contents